 - Travelled outside of Canada within the last 14 days.

-#12 – Participants will be required to sanitize their hands upon entry to the ice.
+#10 – Participants will be required to sanitize their hands upon entry to and exit from the ice.

-#17 – Beginning July 20, 2020 Coaches may move along/beside their student but must always maintain physical distancing and must wear a mask when not remaining along the boards.
+#14 – Beginning July 20, 2020 coaches may move along/beside their student but must always maintain physical distancing and must wear a mask when not remaining along the boards.

-#19 – Skaters must leave the ice immediately when their session is completed.
+#16 – Skaters must leave the ice immediately when their session is completed.
 This is required for disinfection to occur and for the mandatory space for the next participants to enter.
-Upon leaving the ice, skaters will exit through the hallway and immediately leave the facility.
-No loitering.
+Skaters must remove all items from the dressing room within 10 minutes of completing the session.